Ask Slashdot: Is Beaming Down In Star Trek a Death Sentence? - Slashdot

 The gag was only together could they function effectively as a whole Captain Kirk.
 Each half would have died without the other one.
 So it was very convenient to have someone like Scotty on board to stitch up the two Kirks again with a few shots of Scotch.

+Trek's depiction of the transporter is inconsistent to say the least.
+It's been shown that people in the transporter are conscious the whole time, but also that they can be held unconscious in the pattern buffer indefinitely.

+The transporter has cloned people, de-aged and re-aged them, merged two people into one being and un-merged them again...

-Think Like a Dinosaur (The Outer Limits) (Score:2)
+Think Like a Dinosaur (The Outer Limits) (Score:4, Informative)

 Existence of duplicate ryker proves it (Score:2)